Israeli tax residents are taxable on their worldwide income.

 Personal income tax rates

-Taxation of individuals is imposed in graduated rates.
+Taxation of individuals is imposed in graduated rates ranging up to 47%.
+Additionally, a 3% surtax applies on annual taxable income exceeding 641,880 Israeli shekels (ILS), resulting in a 50% maximum income tax rate.
 Non-residents are taxed at the same rates as Israeli residents.
 The annual tax brackets are an aggregation of the monthly brackets in force during the year, which are periodically updated for inflation.
-The annual bracket amounts for 2017 expressed in Israeli shekels (ILS) are as follows:
+The annual bracket amounts for 2018 expressed in Israeli shekels are as follows:

 |Annual taxable income (ILS)